mozilla-ai/lumigator/README.md

       [post-installation steps](https://docs.docker.com/engine/install/linux-postinstall/).
 - The system Python; no version manager, such as uv, should be active.

 You can run and develop Lumigator locally using Docker Compose.
-This creates three container services networked together to make up all the components of the Lumigator application:
+This creates four container services networked together to make up all the components of the Lumigator application:

-- `localstack`: Local storage for datasets that mimics S3-API compatible functionality.
+- `minio`: Local storage for datasets that mimics S3-API compatible functionality.
 - `backend`: Lumigator’s FastAPI REST API.
 - `ray`: A Ray cluster for submitting several types of jobs.
+- `frontend`: Lumigator's Web UI

 > [!NOTE]
 > Lumigator requires an SQL database to hold metadata for datasets and jobs.
 The local deployment